socalledsound/rtk-todo/README.md

-simple todo list with useReducer for nucamp
+simple todo list with redux toolkit for nucamp

 ![to do list](todo.png)